 Before doing meditation combined with any exercise such as cycling, it is good to practice Pranayama which makes your mind completely calm and focused.
-If you have any feelings of sadness, frustration or tension and anxiety, recognise these as a normal part of life.
+If you have any feelings of sadness, frustration or tension and anxiety, recognize these as a normal part of life.
 Likewise, if you have any emotions of happiness or excitement, accept these too as a part of life.
 Touch your chest with your hands as if you are gently embracing yourself.
 Be kind to yourself, as you would be to others who have the same emotions.
-But for now, visualise you place these emotions aside for a while, knowing that it is perfectly normal to take them on again later in the day.
+But for now, visualize you place these emotions aside for a while, knowing that it is perfectly normal to take them on again later in the day.

 Prepare your body

 While standing do some simple stretch exercises to stimulate your blood flow.
 Start with doing some leg swings, cat cow stretches and heel toe walks.
 These exercises will not only prepare the body for cycling but also improve blood and oxygen flow to the brain; something very essential for meditation.
 Then just before heading out, visualize a safe and an enjoyable ride while taking several deep breaths.

 When riding your bike you have to image it is an extension of your body.
 It is therefore essential that you prepare it in a similar way you prepare your body and mind.
 Start by checking your bike to make sure it is in good shape.
 Before jumping onto it, examine the breaks to see if they are working properly.
 Ensure the tires have the right pressure and they do not have any wear that can affect your safety.
 If you are using a bike with a motor, like the Gtech eBike, slide your hands over bike’s battery and imagine you feel the power it has to carry you when you choose not to cycle.

 While on the ride

 Remember meditation will involve you being present in the moment and staying focused on your breathing, your bike and the world around you.

 - Focus on the sense of the flow of air going on through you as you cycle